How To Use A Compound Microscope

 4. Use Oil Immersion Correctly: When using the 100x oil immersion objective lens, make sure to use the correct type of immersion oil.
 Place a small drop of oil directly on the coverslip over the area you want to observe.
 Carefully lower the objective lens until it makes contact with the oil.
 After use, clean the objective lens with lens paper and a suitable solvent to remove any residual oil.

-6. Prepare Slides Carefully: The quality of your specimen preparation directly affects the quality of your microscopic images.
-Ensure that your slides are clean and free of debris.
+6. Prepare Slides Carefully: The quality of your specimen preparation directly affects the quality of your microscopic images. check that your slides are clean and free of debris.
 Use appropriate staining techniques to enhance contrast.
 Mount your specimens properly to avoid air bubbles and distortion.

 Frequently Asked Questions (FAQ)